On the influence of reference sample properties on magnetic force microscopy calibrations

 Figure~\ref{fig:validation_qr_structure} presents the derived stray field data $\mu_0 H_z$ for the QR code pattern.
 The worst result, which significantly deviates from the simulated stray field data, arises from deconvolution using the experimental TTF (Fig.~\ref{fig:validation_qr_structure}b and Fig.~\ref{fig:validation_qr_structure}f – black).
-Note, that in this figure, the derived amplitudes for this dataset had to be divided by a factor of 5 (marked x 0.2 in Fig.~\ref{fig:validation_qr_structure}b) to plot them alongside the other results.
+Note, that in this figure, the derived amplitudes for this dataset had to be scaled by a factor of 0.2 (marked ``/5'' in Fig.~\ref{fig:validation_qr_structure}b) to plot them alongside the other results.
 In addition to this strong deviation of the field amplitude, the spatial structure of the simulated stray field is not well resolved and captures only a few basic features.
-The $\mu_0 H_{z}^\text{tip}$ data reconstructed from TTFs derived from larger reference patterns (x2 and x4) are much more accurate (Figures~\ref{fig:validation_qr_structure}c, \ref{fig:validation_qr_structure}d, and \ref{fig:validation_qr_structure}f – green, red) which can be attributed to the higher density of $k$-vectors in the relevant spatial frequency range.
-Note that the best reconstruction results from deconvolution using the $B_z^{\text{NV}}$ data (Fig.~\ref{fig:validation_qr_structure}e and Fig.~\ref{fig:validation_qr_structure}f – orange).